meteor/meteor/content/mobile.md

 In order to avoid a situation where JavaScript code that relies on changed native code is pushed to a client, we calculate a compatibility version from the Cordova platform and plugin versions, and only download a new version to a device when there is an exact match.
 This means any change to the list of plugins, or updating to a Meteor release which contains a new platform version, will block hot code push to existing mobile clients until the app has been updated from the store.

+Something else to keep in mind is that your server-side code should be prepared to handle requests from older client versions, which may not yet have been updated.
+As you make changes to your data schema or publication functions for example, you may want to reflect on how this will impact backwards compatibility.

 <h3 id="configuring-server-for-hot-code-push">Configuring your server for hot code push</h3>

 As mentioned before, mobile apps need to be able to [connect to a server](#connecting-to-the-server) to support hot code push.
 In production, you will need to specify which server to connect to [when building the app](#building-for-production) using the `--server` option.
 The specified server address is used to set `ROOT_URL` in `__meteor_runtime_config__`, which is defined as part of the generated `index.html` in the app bundle.